jayjay-prog3/Vooltek/README.md

 # Vooltek
-Inspired by the incredible work of lax1dude on Eaglercraft, I’ve created VOOLBLOX — a browser-based Roblox-inspired engine!
+Inspired by lax1dude and his work on Eaglercraft.
+This is VOOLBLOX, a Roblox-inspired engine in your browser.

+The repo has all the source files so you can check, modify, or update anything.
+Releases include a single HTML file that’s ready to run—just open and play.

 Version: 1.5.2b3

-VOOLBLOX aims to bring a Roblox-like experience directly in your browser, built from scratch and designed to be lightweight(hopefully) and fun